 Students always worry about how the performance of other students in a group project might impact their grade.
 A way to allay those fears is to build individual responsibility into both the course grade and the logistics of group work.

 - Build “slack days” into the course.
-Allow a pre-arranged number of days when individuals have to “step away” from group work to focus on other classes or campus events.
+Allow a prearranged number of days when individuals can step away from group work to focus on other classes or campus events.
 Individual students claim “slack days” in advance, informing both the members of their group and the instructor.
 Encourage students to work out how the group members will deal with conflicting dates if more than one student in a group wants to claim the same dates.

 - Combine a group grade with an individual grade for independent write-ups, journal entries, and reflections.